Benefits of RNO

 The Reno-Tahoe International Airport (RTIA) is an important asset to the region, generating a total annual economic impact of $3.25 billion.
 The airport functions like a small city with over 2,600 employees working for a variety of companies.
 RTIA covers 1,540 acres.
 Six airlines and one charter carrier offer service at Reno-Tahoe International with 16,000 seats available through the airport each day:

-As the 66th busiest commercial airport in the nation, Reno-Tahoe International Airport (RTIA) served more than 3.8 million passengers in 2010.
+As the 67th busiest commercial airport in the nation, Reno-Tahoe International Airport (RTIA) serves more than 3.4 million passengers a year.
 Located only 5 minutes from downtown Reno and 40 minutes from some of the finest ski resorts and outdoor recreation in the world, RTIA is the Gateway to America’s Adventure Place.
-Free WiFi, free local calls, a cell phone waiting lot, and a dog park are all part of the customer service culture at Reno-Tahoe International.
+Free WiFi, free local calls, a cell phone waiting lot, and two dog parks are all part of the customer service culture at Reno-Tahoe International.

-Currently, there are 142 daily arrivals/departures to and from RTIA to 17 nonstop destinations and another 27 one-stop cities on 6 airlines with 16,000 commercial airline available seats arriving/departing every day to/from Reno.
+Currently, there are 122 daily arrivals/departures to and from RTIA to 15 nonstop destinations on 6 airlines with 12,600 commercial airline available seats arriving/departing every day to/from Reno.
 We connect at 12 major airline hub cities and offer direct or connecting service to anywhere in the world.

 Located approximately 10 miles north of downtown Reno on 5300 acres, Reno-Stead Airport is a General Aviation Reliever Airport with two runways.
 Recent improvements have included a new Air Tanker Facility opened by the Bureau of Land Management (BLM) as well as 9,000 feet of new runway and upgrades to runway lighting.